-If you have a balcony facing north, choose a plant that is able to withstand (half) shade.
+If you have a balcony facing north, choose a plant that is able to withstand (partial) shade.

-Our favourites?
-There are nice climbing plants such as the common ivy!
+Our favourites are nice climbing plants such as the common ivy!
 Or how about a colourful Hydrangea (Hortensia)?
 A simple and beautiful outdoor plant.
 You could also put the Begonia or Fuchsia in a nice planter.

 The morning sun on the east

 A balcony facing east equals the morning sun.
 Delicious!
 For people, animals, flowers and plants.
 The plants can enjoy the sun on an east-facing balcony.
 Although the sun is not extreme.